 File Forms W-2 with the Social Security Administration by Jan.
-31, 2024.
-Companies may request a 30-day filing extension by using Form 8809, but extensions will only be granted in limited cases for extraordinary circumstances or catastrophes.
+31, 2025.
+Companies may request a 30-day filing extension using Form 8809, but extensions are not automatic and will only be granted in limited cases for extraordinary circumstances or catastrophes.
 Forms W-2 must also be furnished to employees on or before Jan.
-31, 2024.
+31, 2025.